 Furthermore, the M6sDAC can act as a digital preamplifier, with its volume controlled either via the front panel or the included remote.
 A switch on the rear toggles between variable and fixed output modes, though connecting a pair of headphones will mute the outputs and enable the volume control regardless of the output setting.

 Musical fidelity are keen to stress the DACs technical capabilities, as with all of their products.
 Distortion at 20kHz is a claimed 0.0004%, with stereo separation better than 120dB, linearity better than 110dB and signal to noise ratio better than 119dB.
 Total correlated jitter is less than 12 picoseconds peak to peak, with linearity <±0.1dB down to -96dB.
-The DAC section incorporates 4 ESS Sabre ES9028PRO chips in a fully differential circuit.
-These chips are capable of handling 32-bit, 768kHz audio and feature Hyperstream II technology with high dynamic range, exceptional signal to noise ratio and vanishingly low distortion.
+The DAC section incorporates the ESS Sabre ES9028PRO in a fully differential circuit.
+These chips are capable of handling up to eight channels of 32-bit, 768kHz audio and feature Hyperstream II technology with high dynamic range, exceptional signal to noise ratio and vanishingly low distortion.
 Interested readers can view technical information for the ES9028 Here.

 Many manufacturers opt for the newer ES9038 Pro chip in their latest devices, though devices based on that chip are known to present higher levels of jitter than the proceeding ES9028.
 Of the filters available within the ES928 chip, Musical Fidelity have chosen a minimal phase filter with fast decay, which is not switchable by the end-user.
 Measured frequency response is flat to within 0.1dB throughout the audio band (20Hz – 20kHz), and a roll-off of just -0.4dB out to 45kHz and -2.4dB out to 90kHz.
 These measurements are outstanding by any standard.